kovidgoyal/kitty/docs/kittens/ssh.rst

 reads setup data over the tty device, which kitty sends as a base64 encoded compressed tarball.
-The script extracts it and places the :opt:`files <kitten-ssh.copy>` and sets the :opt:`environment variables <kitten-ssh.env>` before finally launching the :opt:`login shell <kitten-ssh.login_shell>` with shell integration enabled.
+The script extracts it and places the :opt:`files <kitten-ssh.copy>` and sets the :opt:`environment variables <kitten-ssh.env>` before finally launching the :opt:`login shell <kitten-ssh.login_shell>` with :opt:`shell integration <kitten-ssh.shell_integration>` enabled.
 The data is requested by the kitten over the TTY with a random one time password. kitty reads the request and if the password matches a password pre-stored in shared memory on the localhost by the kitten, the transmission is allowed.
-If your OpenSSH version is >= 8.4 then the data is transmitted instantly without any roundtrip delay.
+If your OpenSSH version is
+>= 8.4 then the data is transmitted instantly without any roundtrip delay.

 .. note::